derienjackson/RegistrationPage/README.md

 # RegistrationPage
-Checks for various username, pasword, and date of birth requirements for a registration page
+Checks for various username, password, and date of birth requirements for a registration page